hashicorp/terraform-provider-azurerm/website/docs/d/sentinel_alert_rule_anomaly.html.markdown

 * `anomaly_version` - The anomaly version of the Anomaly Alert Rule.

-* `customizable_observations` - The customizable observations of the Anomaly Alert Rule.

 * `description` - The description of the Anomaly Alert Rule.

 * `enabled` - Is the Anomaly Alert Rule enabled?